5eh/multibase/musicgen/01_getNews/README.md

 - A colorized display of the search query or month/year
 - The retrieved news content with a "Result:" header
 - A Markdown file with the news content saved to the output directory
+- A beautifully formatted PDF newspaper generated from the content (requires Typst)

 For month/year searches, the output is structured as a comprehensive news article about Kusama for that time period, including:
 - Headlines and key events